 Module and snapshot are two kinds of documents.
 The CSS working group uses those names as explained above, but other working groups may use them in different ways.
 On the other hand, to indicate the stability of each document, W3C has a vocabulary that all working groups share:

 In the CSS WG's experience, the recommendation track is not linear.
-The wider review triggered by an LCWD often results in at least another working draft, possibly several.
-More significantly, the experience is that many specifications enter CR twice, because implementation testing often uncovers significant problems in the specification and thus pushes it back to working draft.
+The experience is that many specifications enter CR twice, because implementation testing often uncovers significant problems in the specification and thus pushes it back to working draft.
 As a result, although the CSS WG has a clear idea of the stability of the CSS specifications, it is difficult for someone outside the working group to come to that same understanding based on a specification's official status.
 For that reason, a CSS Snapshot does not necessarily include all CR documents: the working group may already know that a certain CR will have to be revised.

 Cascading Style Sheets does not have versions in the traditional sense; instead it has levels.
 Each level of CSS builds on the previous, refining definitions and adding features.
 The feature set of each higher level is a superset of any lower level, and the behavior allowed for a given feature in a higher level is a subset of that allowed in the lower levels.
 A user agent conforming to a higher level of CSS is thus also conformant to all lower levels.